By the way, fighting the ravages of a common cold swept over me.

 These are the people advocating for tax increases on the rich.

-So any they're they're they're they're miserable people.
+So they're miserable people.

 They are unhappy, chronically.

-Arguably the most dangerous useful idiot is the politically correct.
+Arguably, the most dangerous, useful idiot is the politically correct.

 He is the master practitioner of euphemism, hedging, double talk, and outright deception.

-Beware of the useful idiots who live in liberal democracies, knowingly or unknowingly.
+The lesson is clear: beware of the useful idiots who live in liberal democracies, knowingly or unknowingly.

 They serve as the great volunteer and effective soldiers of Islam.